abrolon87/abrolon87.github.io/_posts/2021-03-02-models_and_migrations_in_django.markdown

 ---
 layout: post
 title:      "Models and migrations in Django"
-date:       2021-03-02 20:11:51 +0000
+date:       2021-03-02 15:11:51 -0500
 permalink:  models_and_migrations_in_django
 ---

-In today's blog, I will be walking you through the next few steps of building my Django app which involve creating the infrastructure needed to build the app and create models and migrations.
-Because this isn't a tutorial, I will not be going through more than one model or any other repetative steps in t
+In today's blog, I will be walking you through the next few steps of building my Django app, such as creating the infrastructure needed to build the app and create models and migrations.
+Because this isn't a tutorial, I will not be going through more than one model or any other repetative steps in this blog series.

 ### Start an app